Poojachalla/Example_writage/stepper/stepper_how_to.md

 ## A. Limitations

-1.voltmx.ui.toast works only in Android Platform .
-So the message(Min and Max value is reached) will be displayed only in android.
+1. voltmx.ui.toast works only in Android Platform .
+So the message (Min and Max value is reached) will be displayed only in android.

 2\.
 If browser height is minimized then UI gets distorted.